Inline Assembly

 Introduction

-This document covers inline assembly in the Wave language.
-Inline assembly is one of the features provided by Wave, offering extreme level syntax that allows direct access to low-level hardware control while maintaining the convenience of high-level language.
+This document describes the inline assembly feature provided by the Wave language.
+Inline assembly is one of the features provided by Wave.
+It is a syntax designed to directly access low-level hardware control while maintaining the convenience and structure of high-level languages.

-In other words, it enables operations such as register manipulation, direct memory access, and execution of special commands that are difficult to handle with general Wave code.
-It is used when performance optimization or hardware-dependent tasks are needed.
+It enables tasks such as register manipulation, memory address unit access, and execution of specific CPU instructions that are difficult to express with general Wave code.
+It is used when performance optimization or hardware and architecture-dependent code is required.
+Through this feature, Wave can encompass system programming areas beyond just being a high-level language.

 Basic Syntax